Luke Robinson (Bermudan footballer)

-Luke Robinson (born 20 October 1998) is a Bermudan footballer who currently plays as a forward for Whitehawk in England and the Bermudan international side.
+Luke Robinson (born 20 October 1998) is a Bermudian footballer who last played as a forward for Whitehawk and for the Bermuda national team.
+Robinson originally moved to England at the age 7.

 Club career

 After coming through the Southampton Second Chance Programme and Brighton & Hove Albion's academy, Robinson's career started with Peacehaven & Telscombe, followed by brief spells at Lewes and Bognor Regis Town before a serious knee injury restricted his appearances at Haywards Heath Town.